Master of Global Management

 Learning Outcomes

-Graduates of the Master of Global Management (MGM) program at NIT will achieve comprehensive outcomes that prepare them for leadership in global business settings.
+Graduates of the Master of Global Management program at NIT will achieve comprehensive outcomes that prepare them for leadership in global business settings.
 The learning outcomes encompass a blend of hard and soft skills essential for success in a globalized world, ensuring students are equipped to navigate the complexities of international management.

 1. Global Leadership Competence: Develop the ability to lead diverse, multicultural teams effectively, understanding how to inspire and motivate people from different cultural backgrounds.
 This includes building sustainable and trusting relationships with individuals from various regions, a crucial aspect of global business.